Eduard Shevardnadze

 Shevardnadze started his political career in the late 1940s as a leading member of his local Komsomol organisation.
 He was later appointed its Second Secretary, then its First Secretary.
-His rise in the Georgian Soviet hierarchy continued until 1961 when he was demoted after he insulted a senior official.
-After spending two years in obscurity, Shevardnadze returned as a First Secretary of a Tbilisi city district, and was able to charge the Tbilisi First Secretary at the time with corruption.
+His rise in the Georgian Soviet hierarchy continued until 1961, when he was demoted after insulting a senior official.
+After spending two years in obscurity, Shevardnadze returned as the First Secretary of a Tbilisi city district, and was able to charge the Tbilisi First Secretary at the time with corruption.
 His anti-corruption work quickly garnered the interest of the Soviet government and Shevardnadze was appointed as First Deputy of the Ministry of Internal Affairs of the Georgian SSR.
 He would later become the head of the internal affairs ministry and was able to charge First Secretary (leader of Soviet Georgia) Vasil Mzhavanadze with corruption.

 He served as First Secretary of the Georgian Communist Party (GPC) from 1972 to 1985, which made him the de facto leader of Georgia.
-As First Secretary, Shevardnadze started several economic reforms, which would spur economic growth in the republic—an uncommon occurrence in the Soviet Union because the country was experiencing a nationwide economic stagnation.
-Shevardnadze's anti-corruption campaign continued until he resigned from his office as First Secretary.
+As First Secretary, Shevardnadze launched several economic reforms, which would spur economic growth in the republic—an uncommon occurrence in the Soviet Union at the time when the country was experiencing nationwide economic stagnation.
+Shevardnadze's anti-corruption campaign continued until he resigned from his office as First Secretary of the GPC.

-In 1985, Mikhail Gorbachev appointed Shevardnadze to the post of Minister of Foreign Affairs.
-He served in this position, with the exception of a brief interruption between 1990 and 1991, until the fall of the Soviet Union.
-During this time, only Gorbachev would outrank Shevardnadze in importance in Soviet foreign policy.
-Shevardnadze was responsible for many key decisions in Soviet foreign policy during the Gorbachev Era, and was seen by the outside world as the face of Soviet reforms such as Perestroika.
+In 1985, Mikhail Gorbachev appointed Shevardnadze to the position of Minister of Foreign Affairs.
+He served in the position, except for a brief interruption between 1990 and 1991, until the fall of the Soviet Union.
+During that time, only Gorbachev outranked Shevardnadze in importance in Soviet foreign policy.
+Shevardnadze was responsible for many key decisions in Soviet foreign policy during the Gorbachev era and was seen by the outside world as the face of Soviet reforms, such as Perestroika.